Spotify Backstage: Service Catalogs Explained

 With a growing number of tools requested by different development teams and an ever-expanding base of services, big enterprise setups are characterized by an increasing lack of transparency and visibility.
 It’s consistently becoming harder to have a full picture of what service is running on which infrastructure, who operates it or who owns it.
 It’s also extremely difficult to map out similar if not identical services to avoid duplication and prevent engineers from reinventing the wheel over and over again across multiple teams.

 Service catalogs like Spotify’s Backstage are establishing themselves as the best answer to these issues.
 By making services and their metadata easy to understand and reuse throughout the entire organization, service catalogs bring back a level of transparency and observability that most enterprise teams have long dreamed of regaining.
 In this blog post, we’ll discuss what these service catalogs are and how they can help your team.
-We’ll also look at how top performing engineering organizations combine service catalog functionality with Internal Developer Platforms (IDPs) to provide their engineers with an end-to-end development and deployment experience of the highest quality.
+We’ll also look at how top performing engineering organizations use service catalog functionalities as one part of their Internal Developer Platform (IDPs) to provide their engineers with an end-to-end development and deployment experience of the highest quality.

 What is a service catalog